 Okra is so very healthy for us, unbelievably so, so it is said that Okra Sambar is an instant pick-me-up.
 This sambar recipe is easily and quickly made – even more so if you have some cooked toor dal in the freezer (HINT).
 It will be all made in 12 – 15 minutes.
 Surely that is enough to pick you up!

-Similar dishes include Whole Okra with Onions and Garlic, Okra with Onions, Whole Stuffed Okra, and Okra with Chilli Spice Paste.
+Similar dishes include Yoghurt Curry with Okra, Whole Okra with Onions and Garlic, Okra with Onions, Whole Stuffed Okra, and Okra with Chilli Spice Paste.

 Browse all of our Okra dishes.
 All of our Indian recipes are here, and our Indian Essentials are here.
 Or explore our Mid Summer dishes.